zhenga8533/pokedb/README.md

 3.  **Run the collector:**

     ```bash
-    # For the latest generation
+    # For the latest generation (all parsers)
-    python main.py --all
+    python -m pokedb --all

+    # For specific parsers only
+    python -m pokedb ability move item pokemon

     # For a specific historical generation (e.g., Gen 3)
-    python main.py --all --gen 3
+    python -m pokedb --all --gen 3

+    # Disable caching for a fresh parse
+    python -m pokedb --all --no-cache
     ```

     For more detailed instructions, see the [**Getting Started**](https://github.com/zhenga8533/pokedb/wiki/Getting-Started) page on the wiki.